godotengine/godot-docs/classes/class_kinematicbody.rst

 ``linear_velocity`` is the velocity vector (typically meters per second).
 Unlike in :ref:`move_and_collide<class_KinematicBody_method_move_and_collide>`, you should *not* multiply it by ``delta`` — the physics engine handles applying the velocity.

-``floor_normal`` is the up direction, used to determine what is a wall and what is a floor or a ceiling.
+``up_direction`` is the up direction, used to determine what is a wall and what is a floor or a ceiling.
 If set to the default value of ``Vector3(0, 0, 0)``, everything is considered a wall.
-This is useful for topdown games.

 If ``stop_on_slope`` is ``true``, body will not slide on slopes if you include gravity in ``linear_velocity``.